 it: 0, 1, 1, 2, 3, 5, 8, 13, 21(3), 34, 55, 89, 144 (9)… and so on.
 The higher the numbers become,

-the more the ratio between a number and the one preceding it tends towards a
+the more the ratio between a number and the one preceding it tends toward a

 mathematical constant with a value of 1.618.
 This ratio of proportion was